Our ambition

 ENGIE wants to take the lead in the energy transition and aims to achieve Net Zero Carbon by 2045.
 ENGIE is therefore building in Belgium, together with its

-7 500 employees, the low-carbon energy system of tomorrow for an affordable, reliable and sustainable energy transition for all its customers.
+more than 7,300 employees, the low-carbon energy system of tomorrow for an affordable, reliable and sustainable energy transition for all its customers.

 As the world's leading provider of low-carbon energy and services, ENGIE, with the support of its stakeholders and partners, is committed to accelerating the transition to a carbon-neutral world and developing a diversified energy mix in which renewable energies play a key role and are set to increase significantly.